roblaplaca/3D-Lathe-Generator/README.md

 3D Lathe Generator
 ==============

-A tool for drawing a curve and rotating it around an axis with the aim at generating a preview and downloading the result as an STL.
+A tool for drawing a shape and rotating it around an axis to create a lathed 3D object which can be downloaded as an STL.